The Strand Magazine, April 1917

 “Stop right there,” said Elizabeth, firmly.

 During the conversation just recorded Dudley Pickering had been keeping a watchful eye on Bill and Elizabeth from the interior of a bush.
 His was not the ideal position for espionage, for he was too far off to hear what they said, and the light was too dim to enable him to see what it was that Bill was holding.
 It looked to Mr. Pickering like a sack or bag of some sort.
 As time went by he became convinced that it was a sack, limp and empty at present, but destined later to receive and bulge with what he believed was technically known as the swag.
-When the two objects of vigilance concluded their lengthy consultation, and moved off in the direction of Lady Wetherby’s woods, any doubts he may have had as to whether they were the criminals he had suspected them of being were dispersed.
+When the two objects of his vigilance concluded their lengthy consultation, and moved off in the direction of Lady Wetherby’s woods, any doubts he may have had as to whether they were the criminals he had suspected them of being were dispersed.
 The whole thing worked out logically.

 The Man, having spied out the land in his two visits to Lady Wetherby’s house, was now about to break in.
 His accomplice would stand by with the sack.
 With a beating heart Mr. Pickering gripped his revolver and moved round in the shadow of the shrubbery till he came to the gate, when he was just in time to see the guilty couple disappear into the woods.
 He followed them.
 He was glad to get on the move again.
 While he had been wedged into the bush quite a lot of the bush had been wedged into him.
 Something sharp had pressed against the calf of his leg, and he had been pinched in a number of tender places.
 And he was convinced that one more of God’s unpleasant creatures had got down the back of his neck.